Sometimes the only sound you’ll hear is the wind blowing through the trees on your property. It may seem like there isn’t a problem in the world.

 Split Rail Fencing

 Split rail fences are another classic and timeless style with the dual purpose of keeping livestock or dogs in while keeping out unwelcome guests.
+The split rail wood fence is a classic design that combines wooden fence posts with horizontal rails created by splitting wood into long, thin pieces.
 With the addition of woven wire stretched along the fence, smaller animals are less likely to make it through.
-Cedar Split Rail is a great value on larger properties and it’s also a very long lasting material.
-Unlike treated pine rail fence, cedar is much more stable and less likely to warp and twist.
+The length of the rail determines the spacing between posts.
+The most common length is 10ft, but sometimes you’ll see 8ft long rails used.
+Cedar Split Rail has excellent value in terms of more significant properties and long-lasting material.
+Cedar is much more stable and less likely to warp and twist than treated pine rail fences.

 Horse Rail Fencing

-Another sturdy option for Farm & Ranch Style is a Horse Rail Fence.
-Usually installed on treated pine posts or round pine timbers in can include 3-rail or a 4-rails, usually 4ft. or 5ft. tall.
+Another sturdy option for Farm and ranch Style is a Horse Rail Fence.
+Usually installed on treated pine posts or round pine timbers it can include 3-rail or 4-rails, usually 4ft. or 5ft. tall.
 Rails consist of 1” x 6” pine corral boards, 2” x 6” treated pine or 2” x 6” cedar.
-It’s common in paddock areas or perimeter areas containing horses & livestock but can be a nice complement to any rural property.
+It’s common in paddock areas or perimeter areas containing horses & livestock but can complement any rural property nicely.
 It has a nice “farm” look but is slightly less rustic than the Cedar Split Rail.
 Woven wire can also be stretched along this fence to keep pets in and other animals out.

 Ornamental Steel Fencing